peterda84/peterda84.github.io/_portfolio/server-hardening.md

 excerpt: "Increase the security of an off-the-shelf server"
 ---

-This is an expanding list of prectices for a secure Linux server.
+This is an expanding list of practices for a secure Linux server.
 The following instructions assume that you are using a Debian based distribution.

 ## Keeping the OS patched and updated

-The very first thing we can do after the first boot of the OS is to run apt update && apt upgrade
+The very first thing we can do after the first boot of the OS is to run apt update && apt upgrade.

 ```console
 peterda@ubuntu:~$ sudo apt update